 Process engineering and mathematical methods are always combined.
 Both disciplines are organizationally linked in a cooperation between the Fraunhofer ITWM and the TU Kaiserslautern in the working group MSO Process Engineering.

 The method spectrum includes:

 - Process simulation

-- Process modelling and substance models
+- Process modeling and material data models

-- Molecular modelling and simulation
+- Molecular modeling and simulation